Danthewaann/snooker-ball-tracker/README.md

 Python => 3.8.5

 ## Setup and Run

+Carry out these steps to install `pyqt5` on your specific OS: https://pythonbasics.org/install-pyqt/

+Tested with version `5.14.1` of `pyqt5`

+### From source

 - Run `python setup.py install` to install all required modules and dependencies
 - Run `python -m snooker_ball_tracker.gui` to run the Video GUI or;
 - Run `python -m snooker_ball_tracker.cli` to run the Image CLI

+### From an executable

+- Run `python setup.py install` to install all required modules and dependencies
+- Run `python build.py` to create single file executable (Bundles Video GUI only)
+- Generated executable should be available in `dist/`

 ## Video GUI Examples
 The Video GUI provides an interface to allow you to configure the ball tracker in real-time as the app